seanreed1111/sql-recipes/recipes.md

 Use MIN( ) to find the smallest value, MAX( ) to find the largest.

 Discussion
-Finding smallest or largest values is somewhat akin to sorting, except that instead of producing an entire set of sorted values, you select only a single value at one end or the other of the sorted range.
+Finding smallest or largest values is somewhat akin to sorting, except that instead of producing an entire set of sorted values, you SELECT only a single value at one end or the other of the sorted range.
 This kind of operation applies to questions about smallest, largest, oldest, newest, most expensive, least expensive, and so forth.
 One way to find such values is to use the MIN( ) and MAX( ) functions.
 (Another way to address these questions is to use LIMIT; see the discussions in Recipes 3.14 and 3.16.)
 Because MIN( ) and MAX( ) determine the extreme values in a set, they’re useful for char- acterizing ranges:
 What date range is represented by the rows in the mail table?
 What are the smallest and largest messages sent? mysql> SELECT